 These infections are commonly called nosocomial (hospital-acquired) infections.
 These are acquired by patients while receiving treatment and which were neither present nor incubating at the time of admission.
 The bacteria behind these infections are present on patients’ skins or mucous linings.
 They can also be transmitted from one patient to another via the hands of staff or by the environment.

-Hand hygiene is unquestionably the most effective way of preventing the transmission of these bacteria.
+Hand hygiene is unquestionably the most effective way of preventing the transmission of infections.

 B. Monitoring and keeping infectious issues under control